Shruti3893/Impact_Prediction/README.md

 2. I checked feature importance both graphically and analytically to come up with the list of desired columns for final model.

 ## [4.
 Model Building]
--I tried building various models with multiple algorithms such as
+- I tried building various models with multiple algorithms such as
 1) Logistic Regression
 2) Decision Tree Classifier
 3) Random Forest Classifier